Olsaretti, S. “The Family and Justice in Political Philosophy”, Oxford Research Encyclopedia of Politics (forthcoming)

 Casal, P., “L'amour, pas la guerre.
 Sur la chimie du bien et du mal.
 Projections.
 Revue Culturelle Pluridisciplinaire 9 (2016)

-Cormier, A-A. and C. Sypnowich (eds.).
-(2018) Family Values and Social Justice.
-Reflections on ‘Family Values: the Ethics of Parent-Child Relationships’, London: Routledge, 132 p.
+Cormier, A-A. and C. Sypnowich (eds.)
+Family Values and Social Justice.
+Reflections on ‘Family Values: The Ethics of Parent-Child Relationships’ (Routledge 2018)

 In making the argument for the remedy of inequality, contemporary political philosophers often emphasize the arbitrariness of disadvantage, stressing how one’s lot in life is to a significant extent determined by the circumstances of one’s birth, that is, in which family, and in what part of the world.
 In the latter instance, people differ in how well they live in large part because of their context in the global order.
 But equally important for a person’s chances in life is the family that raises her.
 In Family Values: the Ethics of Parent-Child Relationships, Harry Brighouse and Adam Swift provide a systematic analysis of the morality and politics of the family, exploring why families are valuable, whether people have a right to parent, what rights and duties parents have, and in particular what rights children have that may constrain the rights of their parents.
 The essays in this volume take up a number of controversial issues about autonomy, human flourishing, parental rights, and indeed the nature of childhood itself.
 Contributors offer a range of arguments, some challenging, others complementing, Brighouse and Swift’s account of the ethics of parent-child relationships.